 To see a list of the current pilgrims/caterpillars and team members and to participate in the Northern Lights Prayer Vigils click here

-We are accepting Pilgrim applications for the Fall 2022 Men’s and Women’s Walks.
+We are accepting Pilgrim applications for the Spring 2023 Men’s and Women’s Walks.

 We accept pilgrim applications year round so we can contact a potential pilgrim when dates have been finalized.

 Northern Lights Emmaus COVID Policy for Both Gatherings and Walks

 This policy is meant to address the most common objections and questions that community and team members as well as pilgrims may have about how our community is keeping our members safe against the COVID virus.
 Our community intends to follow guidelines setup by Butler & Warren Counties and the Ohio Dept. of Health and keep our best practices updated as the situation in our county changes.
 The guidelines we intend to follow at gatherings, team meetings and walks include:

 - Making the recommended surgical masks available to anyone who wishes to wear them without mandating or requiring mask wearing.